UCCF logo Your browser does not support HTML5 video.

 • Impact Groups

-• Surprising Stories #6 – The story of the man who had everything (and lost it all)
+• Surprising Stories #6 – The most misunderstood story ever told

 Catch up on how things have been since the last time your Impact Group met.
 Allow anyone new to introduce themselves.
 Then ask group members to:

-Ask for a volunteer to read Luke 12:13-21 to the group, praying a short prayer that – however much they’ve come to know Jesus, they’d get to know him better as a result of your time together.
+Ask for a volunteer to read Luke 10:25-37 to the group, praying a short prayer that – however much they’ve come to know Jesus, they’d know him better as a result of your time together.

 Watch